iurshina/interests_graph/README.md

-# interests_graph
-Graph of my interests
+# Graph of my interests

+An exercise for knowing myself better :)

+With the help of [graphviz](https://www.graphviz.org/).